On weakly and strongly popular rankings: Introduction

-\paragraph{Related literature.} Aggregating voters' preferences given as ordered lists has been challenging researchers for decades.
+Aggregating voters' preferences given as rankings of candidates has been challenging researchers for decades.
 The most common approach to this problem is to search for a ranking that minimises the sum of the distances to the voters’ rankings.
-If the Kendall distance~\cite{Ken38} is used as the metric on rankings, then this optimality concept corresponds to the Kemeny consensus~\cite{Kem59,Lev75}.
-Deciding whether a given ranking is a Kemeny consensus is $\NP$-complete, and calculating a Kemeny consensus is $\NP$-hard~\cite{BTT89} even if there are only 4 voters~\cite{DKN+01,BBF+09}, or at least 6 of them~\cite{BBG+19}.
-Interestingly, the complexity of the problem is open for 3 and 5 voters~\cite{BBF+09,BBG+19}.
+If the Kendall distance~\cite{Ken38} is used as the metric on rankings, then this optimality concept corresponds to the Kemeny consensus~\cite{Kem59}.
+Characteristic properties and computational aspects of the Kemeny consensus have been studied in a number of papers~\cite{BTT89,DK04,HSV05,BFG+09,ADS16}.
+The problem setting \dmrev{with} a small number of voters received special interest.
+Deciding whether a given ranking is a Kemeny consensus is $\coNP$-complete~\cite{FH21}, and calculating a Kemeny consensus is $\NP$-hard~\cite{BTT89} even if there is a fixed number of voters $k$, where $k=7$~\cite{BBG+19}, or where $k$ is even and $k\geq 4$~\cite{DKN+01}.
+The complexity of the problem for three and five voters is pointed out as an interesting open problem in~\cite{BBF+09,BBG+19}.
+Milosz et al.~\cite{MHP18} focus on the case of three voters, and establish a link with the 3-Hitting Set problem~\cite{Kar72} by considering 3-cycles in the majority graph.

 Majority voting rules offer another natural way of aggregating voters' preferences.
-The earliest reference for this might be from Condorcet~\cite{Con85}, who uses pairwise comparisons to calculate the winning candidate, establishing his famous paradox on the smallest voting instance not admitting any majority winner.
+The earliest reference for this might be from Condorcet~\cite{Con85}, who uses pairwise comparisons to calculate the winning candidate, establishing his famous paradox on the smallest set of voters' rankings not admitting any majority winner.

+In some settings, handling abstaining voters plays a crucial role.
 The absolute and simple majority voting rules have both been extensively discussed in the setting where the goal is to choose the winning candidate~\cite{BL14a,BL14b}.
 Vermeule~\cite{Ver07} focuses on strategic minorities and demonstrates the effect of the simple majority rule compared to the absolute majority rule based on data from decisions made by the United States Congress.
 By undertaking a probabilistic analysis, Dougherty and Edward~\cite{DE10} discuss the differences between the two rules.
 Felsenthal and Machover~\cite{MF97} generalise simple voting games to ternary voting games by adding the possibility to abstain.